ishine/brever/README.md

 The following files are then created next to the `config.yaml` file:

-- `checkpoint.pt`: the model PyTorch state dictionary
+- `checkpoint.pt`: the PyTorch state dictionary of the model
-- `log.txt`: a log file
+- `log.log`: a log file
 - `losses.npz`: training and validation curves in NumPy format
 - `training_curve.png`: a plot of the training and validation curves

 ## Testing models

-You can evaluate a trained model with `scripts/test_model.py`:
+You can evaluate a trained model using the `scripts/test_model.py` script:

 ```
-python scripts/test_model.py models/ece4a25b/ data/datasets/<dataset_id>/
+python scripts/test_model.py models/ece4a25b/ data/datasets/test/<dataset_id>/
 ```

-This creates a `scores.json` containing the SNR, PESQ and STOI scores for the enhanced mixtures from the model as well as the unprocessed input mixtures.
+This creates a `scores.json` file containing the SNR, PESQ and STOI scores for the enhanced mixtures from the model as well as the unprocessed input mixtures.